kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

           * Expose `/var/lib/kubelet/plugins/[SanitizedCSIDriverName]/` from the host as `hostPath.type = "DirectoryOrCreate"`.
           * Mount inside “CSI volume driver” container at the path the CSI gRPC socket will be created.
           * This is the primary means of communication between Kubelet and the “CSI volume driver” container (gRPC over UDS).
-  * Have cluster admins deploy the above `StatefulSet` and `DaemonSet` to aded support for the storage system in their Kubernetes cluster.
+  * Have cluster admins deploy the above `StatefulSet` and `DaemonSet` to add support for the storage system in their Kubernetes cluster.

 Alternatively, deployment could be simplified by having all components (including external-provisioner and external-attacher) in the same pod (DaemonSet).
 Doing so, however, would consume more resources, and require a leader election protocol (likely https://git.k8s.io/contrib/election) in the `external-provisioner` and `external-attacher` components.